BzzzThe18th/HoneyLib/README.md

 All gamemode utilities contain various methods to gather information about specific gamemodes for mod use easily.
 No example is needed, names are descriptive and simple.

+### RoomUtils
+Room utilities such as room code, no need example.

-### Tagging Events
+### Events
-These events are used to run code when a player is tagged and to get info about that tag.
-You can use these events like you would Utilla's OnGameInitialized, albeit it's own parameters.
-Here is an example of using one of these events being used to log when the local player is tagged:
+These events are used to run code when something happens in-game, such as properties update, tagging, leaving a room, etc. Here is an example of using one of these events being used to log when the local player is tagged:
 ```cs
         void Start()
         {